chocolatechip-ui/chocolatechipui/reference-apps/basic/TodoMVC/README.md

-# TruckJS Todo MVC - Mobile
+# ChocolateChip-UI Todo MVC

 A web app based on the Toco MVC project, but adopted instead as a mobile app.
+This uses views and $.Box for local persistence.

-This app is built with ChocolateChip-UI.
-It uses views and $.Box for local persistence.
+To launch this app, just double click the index.html file.